Museum Art School Faculty Biographies

-Aric Attas received his B.S. in Psychology with honors from Hobart College, and M.F.A. in Photography from Hartford Art School.
-Aric has taught photography, art, web design and history of photography at Trinity College, Hartford Art School, and Tunxis Community College, among others.
-Visit http://www.photonlab.com for more information.
+Aric Attas received his B.S. in psychology with honors from Hobart College, and M.F.A. in photography from Hartford Art School.
+Aric has taught photography, art, web design and history of photography at Trinity College, Hartford Art School, and Tunxis Community College, among others. www.photonlab.com

 Walford Campbell attended the Walsall School of Art and Derby Lonsdale College in England.
 He served as the head of Ceramics at Solden Hill House in England, and taught at Edna Manley College in Kingston, Jamaica.
 Walford’s focus is on surface decoration and larger sculptural forms.

 Gloria Clifford received her professional art education from Virginia Commonwealth University.
 As a full time painter whose images share her passion for the conservation of our planet, she is an honored member of a global community of professional painters, within the Ocean Artists Association.
 Gloria's work is also legally licensed by several U.S. manufacturers for use upon home decor products.
 She has been an art instructor in numerous mediums for well over 30 years.
 Most recently, Gloria has been ascertained by several local art clubs as a juror and lecturer; she also teaches one day workshops on an invitational basis. www.gloriaclifford.com

 Sean Clinton graduated from the Rocky Mountain College of Art and Design with degrees in graphic design and advertising.
 He has studied ceramics extensively and recently completed teaching an advanced workshop at Penland School of Crafts.